-Project timings largely align with the above.
-For the Pukehāngi Heights development construction will begin in July 2022, however we are accelerating this infrastructure project.
-The three dams' feasibility work will begin July 2022 and construction will start in July 2024 and be completed in March 2028.
-The feasibility work for West 06 and 08 starts in July 2022 with construction starting in October 2023.
-The feasibility work associated with stage West 07 starts in July 2023 and construction begins in August 2025.
-The changes in drawdown reflects, Kāinga Ora - Homes and Communities (KO) ability to only fund 50% of pre-construction costs and RLC not being able to drawn down the other 50% of pre-construction costs until construction starts.
+We start feasibility work in July 2022 on Cent 03, 04, 05 with construction due to commence in Aug/Sept 2025.
+Cent 08, 09 feasibility work starts in July 2023 with construction due to commence in Aug/Sept 2024.
+All construction will be completed by the Dec 2025.
+The changes in drawdown reflects KO ability to only fund 50% of pre-construction costs and RLC not being able to drawn down the other 50% of pre-construction costs until construction starts.